martinnyemba/martinnyemba/README.md

 - ⚡ Fun fact: ...
 -->

-💻 I am a Graphic Designer and Web Designer from Zambia zm who is a Student for Bsc Software Engineering, a Qualified Medical Assistant, Skilled Graphics designer and Photographer.
+💻 I am a Web Designer from Zambia who is a Student for Bsc Software Engineering, a Qualified Medical Assistant, Skilled Graphics designer and Photographer.

 :mag: I am a curious, adventurer and :bulb: creative person full of initiative, always ready to learn :books:.